Current ENCRG Headshaking Studies

 Intravenous infusion of magnesium sulfate and its effect on horses with trigeminal‐mediated headshaking

-To investigate head‐shaking behavior in affected horses after IV magnesium sulfate infusion.
+To investigate transient effects of head‐shaking behavior in affected horses after IV magnesium sulfate infusion.
 Six geldings with trigeminal‐mediated headshaking were put through a prospective randomized crossover study.
 Horses were controlled for diet and infused IV with 5% dextrose solution (DS; control solution at 2 mL/kg body weight [BW]) and MgSO4 50% solution (MSS at 40 mg/kg BW).
 Head‐shaking behavior was recorded at times T0 (baseline, before infusion) and T15, T30, T60, and T120 minutes post‐infusion.
 Venous blood variables such as pH, HCO3−, standard base excess (SBE), Na+, Cl−, K+, Ca2+, Mg2+, total magnesium (tMg), glucose, and lactate were measured; strong ion difference (SID) and anion gap (AG) were calculated for each time point.
 Blood variables including pH, Na+, Cl−, K+, SID, AG, lactate, Ca2+, tMg, and Mg2+ had significant changes with MSS as compared to DS treatment.
 Glucose, SBE, and HCO3− did not have significant changes.
 A 29% reduction in head‐shaking rate occurred after MSS treatment but no change occurred after DS treatment.
 Administration of MSS IV increased plasma total and ionized magnesium concentrations and significantly decreased head‐shaking behavior in horses with trigeminal‐mediated headshaking.
+This is not recommended as a treatment and was solely used as proof of concept for magnesium affecting the nerve.
+Infusion of magnesium sulfate can be dangerous and this was done under controlled circumstances where horses were closely monitored for adverse effects.

 Alterations in Metabolic Status and Headshaking Behavior Following Intravenous Administration of Hypertonic Solutions in Horses with Trigeminal-Mediated Headshaking